cybergateservices/hardened-linux/centos7/docs/stig-rhel7-disa-hardening-guide.md

 ## What we Do
 In this guide we carry out the following task to meet our compliance.
 These list of hardening task were taken from  [DISA STIG profile for Red Hat Enterprise Linux 7](https://static.open-scap.org/ssg-guides/ssg-rhel7-guide-stig-rhel7-disa.html)

  1. System Settings
-	 1.Installing and Maintaining Software
+	 2. Installing and Maintaining Software
-	 2. File Permissions and Masks
+	 3. File Permissions and Masks
-	 3. SELinux
+	 4. SELinux
-	 4. Account and Access Control
+	 5. Account and Access Control
-	 5. Network Configuration and Firewalls
+	 6. Network Configuration and Firewalls
-	 6. Configure Syslog
+	 7. Configure Syslog
-	 7. System Accounting with auditd
+	 8. System Accounting with auditd
  2. Services
 	  1. Obsolete Services
 	  2. Base Services